shipdocs/bastion-firewall/ROADMAP.md

-# Douane Firewall - Future Improvements Roadmap
+# Bastion Firewall - Future Improvements Roadmap

-Based on comprehensive project analysis (Score: 9.0/10), this document tracks planned improvements to take Douane from excellent to exceptional.
+Based on comprehensive project analysis (Score: 9.0/10), this document tracks planned improvements to take Bastion from excellent to exceptional.

 ## 📊 Current Status